Free Walking Tour Berlin

 Allied Zones of Occupation

-Following Germany’s surrender, Berlin was divided into four zones of occupation: Soviet, American, British, and French.
-The city became a microcosm of the broader post-war division of Germany.
-Each occupying power had different objectives and policies, leading to the eventual division of Berlin into East and West sectors.
+Following Germany’s surrender, Berlin was divided into four zones of occupation: American, British, Soviet and French.
+In the meantime, the city had become the microcosm of the broader post war division of Germany.
+Different objectives and policies of each occuping power had resulted abit in Berling divided into East and West sectors.

 Conclusion